-The purpose of the Cospas-Sarsat System is to provide distress alert and location data for search and rescue (SAR) by using spacecraft and ground facilities to detect and locate distress signals.
-The computed position of the distress and other related information is transmitted to appropriate SAR authorities.
+The purpose of the Cospas-Sarsat System is to provide distress alert and location data for the support of search and rescue (SAR) and other emergency services using spacecraft and ground facilities to detect and locate distress signals.

-Distress beacons (Emergency Locator Transmitters - ELTs, Emergency Position Indicating Radio Beacons - EPIRBs, Personal Locator Beacons - PLBs) transmit 406 MHz signals that are detected by Cospas-Sarsat low-altitude polar-orbit spacecraft, medium-altitude Earth orbit GNSS spacecraft, or geostationary spacecraft.
+Distress beacons transmit 406 MHz signals that are relayed through SAR instruments on Cospas-Sarsat low-altitude polar-orbit (LEOSAR) spacecraft, medium-altitude Earth orbit (MEOSAR) GNSS spacecraft, or geostationary (GEOSAR) spacecraft.
 These signals are relayed to Cospas-Sarsat ground facilities termed Local User Terminals (LUTs), which process the signals to determine the beacon location.
-Alerts are then relayed, together with location data, via a Mission Control Centre (MCC), either to another MCC or to the appropriate search and rescue point of contact (SPOC) to initiate SAR activities.
+Alerts are then relayed, together with location data, via a Mission Control Centre (MCC), either to another MCC or to the Distress authorities responsible for managing the response to the beacon alerts.

-Each MCC distributes Cospas-Sarsat messages according to the System document C/S A.001 "Cospas-Sarsat Data Distribution Plan" which defines the Cospas-Sarsat ground communication network.
+Each MCC distributes Cospas-Sarsat messages according to the System document C/S A.001, "Cospas-Sarsat Data Distribution Plan", which defines the Cospas-Sarsat ground communication network.
 Most Cospas-Sarsat messages are sent in formats which permit the data to be automatically processed and transmitted.
-These message formats are described in this document C/S A.002 "Cospas-Sarsat Mission Control Centres Standard Interface Description".
+These message formats are described in this document C/S A.002, "Cospas-Sarsat Mission Control Centres Standard Interface Description".